emmericp/MoonGen/README.md

 Use ``test-timestamping-capabilities.lua`` in ``examples/timestamping-tests`` to find out what your NIC supports.
 Hardware rate control is supported and tested on Intel ixgbe and i40e NICs.

-### What's the difference between MoonGen and Phobos?
+### What's the difference between MoonGen and libmoon?
-MoonGen builds on [Phobos](https://github.com/Phobos-Framework/phobos) by extending it with features for packet generators such as software rate control and software timestamping.
+MoonGen builds on [libmoon](https://github.com/libmoon/libmoon) by extending it with features for packet generators such as software rate control and software timestamping.

 If you want to write a packet generator or test your application: use MoonGen.
-If you want to prototype DPDK applications: use [Phobos](https://github.com/Phobos-Framework/phobos).
+If you want to prototype DPDK applications: use [libmoon](https://github.com/libmoon/libmoon).

 # References